 Our hospital is well known for our provision of a broad range of surgical and medical care.

 Mount Hospital is part of Healthscope and shares a commitment to the provision of quality healthcare.

-- Claire Byers, General Manager
+- Greg Brylski | General Manager

-- Russell Cockburn, Director of Nursing
+- Paul Taylor-Byrne | Acting Director of Nursing

 Mount Hospital’s Medical Advisory Committee (MAC) comprises a group of visiting medical officers who represent the specialties at the hospital.

 The MAC meets every quarter and works together to with the General Manager and the Director of Nursing to ensure the clinical standards of the Hospital are upheld.